 Todd Johnson, Managing Director @ Avatar New York

-Website Design To Win
+A Website Redesign To Win

 As the saying goes, “Beauty is in the eye of the beholder.”
-While there’s no objective criteria to determine how “good” your new website will look, appearance is the #1 representation of your company to each audience you’re targeting.
+While there are no objective criteria to determine how “good” your new website will look, appearance is the #1 representation of your company to each audience you’re targeting.
 You’ll want to focus on the following areas to make sure that the look and feel of your new website is professional and on-brand.

 The look and design of your website rebuild should be positive, inspirational, and uplifting in congruence with your brand voice and desires of your target personas.
 You want to authentically portray your company and brand culture in a way that’s appealing to your audience.